lkiesow/leihs-wiki/Authentication/external_authentication.md

 the role of an _leihs adminstrator_.

 See also [Roles](roles).

-### Caveats
+## Caveats

 * The sign-in process via an external or internal authentication system in leihs **does not create or update properties of a user**.
 We highlight this because **_leihs_ prior to version 4 behaved differently**.

   The _leihs-admin_ service features an API to manage users and groups which should be used for this purpose.
-It is possible (however not recommended) to combine these two functionallities in the same service.
+It is possible (however not recommended) to combine these two functionalities in the same service.

-### Implementations of Authentication-System Services
+## Implementations of Authentication-System Services

 The following implementations can be used as examples or starting points for own implementations.